-There is no proof that conventional treatments are a sure cure for baby’s colic, and won’t work for some babies.
-But each baby is different, and what works for one may not work for others.
-So try the remedies one at a time after discussing with your baby’s doctor and see which works best for your child.
+There is no proof that conventional treatments are a sure cure for a baby's colic and won't work for some babies.
+But each baby is different; what works for one may not work for others.
+So try the remedies one at a time after discussing them with your baby's doctor and see which works best for your child.

 8. Applying asafoetida/hing

-Asafoetida/Hing an old Indian remedy to relieve colic in babies.
-Take a pinch of good quality asafoetida/Hing and apply around the outer rim of the baby’s belly button(not inside the navel) and give a gentle massage.
-Before trying this, make sure your baby’s umbilical stump has fallen off to avoid the risk of infection.
+Asafoetida/Hing is an old Indian remedy to relieve colic in babies.
+Take a pinch of good quality asafoetida/Hing, apply around the outer rim of the baby’s belly button(not inside the navel), and gently massage.
+Before trying this, ensure your baby’s umbilical stump has fallen off to avoid the risk of infection.

 9. MASSAGE YOUR BABY with mustard oil